Aradhana-Codes/Delivery-System/README.md

 # Mystry Delivery System

-A Python-based delivery simulation system developed for a fictional delivery company called **FastBox** to assign packages to the nearest delivery agent, simulate package deliveries, calculate travel distances, and produce a report showing which packages were delivered, total distancetraveled by each agent, and the most efficient agent.
+A Python-based delivery simulation system developed for a fictional delivery company called **FastBox** to assign packages to the nearest delivery agent, simulate package deliveries, calculate travel distances, and produce a report showing which packages were delivered, total distance traveled by each agent, and the most efficient agent.

 The system uses **Euclidean distance** to assign packages to agents based on the distance between the agent's starting location and the package's warehouse.